zackad-vault/add-ppa/README.md

 # Add-PPA

-Shell (bash) script as replacement for `add-apt-repository` to add PPA (Personal Package Archive) into source repository.
+Shell (bash) script as replacement for `add-apt-repository` to add PPA (Personal Package Archive) repository into source list.

 ## Disclaimer